kyoobit/python_pgp_decryptor_widget/README.md

-# Python Dearmor Widget
+# Python PGP Decryptor Widget

 A silly widget to handle encryption/decryption of sensitive values in text files.

-# Use the Dearmor Widget
+# Use the Decryptor Widget

 Install `uv`:
 ```shell